sampsyo/home/_drafts/autoreduction.md

 So this one is actually a little more useful in that sense: you can run it through the reference interpreter to immediately see what it's *supposed* to do.
-It's kinda weird that the reduced test has a multiply defined label, but apparently neither interpreter cares about that... if we wanted to, we could imagine avoiding this by adding another "not bogus" check based on some static error checking.
+It's sort of weird that the reduced test has a multiply defined label, but apparently neither interpreter cares about that... if we wanted to, we could imagine avoiding this by adding a second "not bogus" check based on some static error checking.

 [bash-pipe]: https://www.gnu.org/software/bash/manual/html_node/Pipelines.html